CHTJonas/weather/README.md

 # Weather
-Python scripts for processing data from the DTG's weather station at the University of Cambridge Computer Lab and storing it in a MySQL database.
+API for obtaining data from the DTG's weather station at the University of Cambridge Computer Lab.

 See https://www.cl.cam.ac.uk/research/dtg/weather/ for more details.